snkakkar/COEN243/README.md

 ## sample.html

 This is a sample HTML document that we saved directly from the browser after using our system.
 View this web page to get a quick idea of how the user-facing visualizations would behave.

+## paper.pdf

+A formal write up of our project including our motivations, design and implementation, results, and conclusions.